Swiss National Library: Activities

-In 1901, the library published the first volume of The Swiss Book, the national bibliography of Switzerland.
+In 1901, the library published the first volume of the Swiss Book, the national bibliography of Switzerland.
 Editions are published each year.

 In 1928, the Swiss Union Catalog was formed to create a central catalog for all Swiss libraries.
 In 1979, the National Library took over the catalog's management from the Swiss Librarians' Association.
 In 2010, with the advent of digital catalogs, the service closed.

 Since 1995, the library has housed the ISSN Centre Switzerland which assigns ISSNs to Swiss serial publications.

 In 1998, the Swiss Literary Archives were established as division of the National Library to collect literary estates and archives.
 In 2016, the Swiss National Sound Archives came under the organization of the library.
+In 2011, the library created Swiss Press Online, an online archive of digitized Swiss newspapers in its collection.
+This was upgraded in 2018 to the successor service e-newspaperarchives.ch.

 Quarto is the journal of the Swiss National Library and focuses on a different one of Switzerland's four literatures (German, French, Italian and Romansh) with texts and essays on the featured literature.
 The journal is published once or twice each year.